Custom Modules Frequently Asked Questions

 When should I use require versus define?

-Always use the define Object in entry point scripts and when creating new modules.
-Use the require Function for loading and using existing modules.
+Always use the define Object for entry point scripts or when creating new modules.
+Use the require Function to load and use existing modules.

-There is a performance advantage to using the require Function.
-Generally, give preference to using the require Function whenever you can.
-The define Object will imports all dependencies.
-The require Function loads dependencies only as they are needed.
+There’s a performance advantage to using the require Function.
+Whenever possible, try to use require.
+The define Object imports all dependencies up front, while require only loads them as needed.

 Here is a summary of when to use or not use the define Object and require Function: